exasol/test-db-builder-java/doc/design.md

 ### Creating Scripts
 `dsn~creating-scripts~1`

-Users can create script objects from inside schema objects.
+Users can create script objects from inside schema objects by providing the script content programmatically.

 Covers: